 You share responsibility for maintaining the security of your personal account information on Vanguard's website.
 When you finish viewing your account information, you should log off from the site.

 In addition, you should never reveal your user name or password to anyone.
 Because it is linked to a password, a user name alone cannot be used to log on to our website.
-Your user name will be disabled after three unsuccessful password attempts, and you will then need to reregister for access to the secure areas of our website.
+Your user name will be disabled after five unsuccessful password attempts, and you will then need to reregister for access to the secure areas of our website.

 If you suspect that someone knows your password, you should change it online.
 Log on using your user name and password, and then from the Security preferences tab on the My Profile page, click Update security information.
 Follow the steps to change your password.